martin-loland-4ss/python_experience/README.md

 # Testing

 You can test your functions by running *python test.py* in a terminal (make sure that the folder that contains test.py is your working directory).

+# Details

+You are free to add other files and/or functions to complete your tasks.
+But only the functions task_1 and task_2 will be called during evaluation.
+Make sure that you use relative paths and include all your necessary files in the zip